-The A and A2 Share Classes of the Fund are available for Retail and Professional Investors; however, are also open to Institutional Investors.
+The A and C Share Classes of the Fund are available for Retail and Professional Investors; however are also open to Institutional Investors.

-The A2, B and SI Share Classes are deemed to be "clean" classes (i.e. non-rebate paying) and are primarily intended for Institutional Investors.
+The B Share Class are deemed to be a "clean" Class (i.e. non rebate paying) and is intended for Institutional Investors.

-The A2, B & SI Classes are also made available to nominee / global custodians representing underlying Institutional Investors that satisfy the minimum investment criteria across multiple accounts, firms providing non-independent advisory services, providers of independent advisory services or discretionary investment management or other distributors who:
+The B Class is also made available to nominee / global custodians representing underlying Institutional Investors that satisfy the minimum investment criteria across multiple accounts, firms providing non-independent advisory services, those entities that are prohibited from investing in classes which pay rebates or performance fee or providers of independent advisory services or discretionary investment management or other distributors who: